Home Networking Basics - diagram

 • You can stream music and digital photos from a computer and media sharing devices across the network.

-You may ask, simply – do I Need a Home Network?
-Well with more than one billion devices estimated to be connected to home networks by the year 2010, more likely than not you do.
+Well, more than one billion devices are estimated to be connected to home networks by the year 2010.
+So, more likely you do need one, than not.
 A simple direct connection these days has its disadvantages, including:

 • Your PC and any other network enabled device or system cannot access the Internet at the same time.